bevyengine/bevy/crates/bevy_dev_tools/src/inspector/README.md

 The remote inspector runs as a separate application that connects to your game over HTTP using the `bevy_remote` protocol.
 This is particularly useful for:

 - Inspecting headless applications
 - Debugging without UI overlay interference
 - External tooling and automation
 - Multi-monitor setups

-### Setup
+### Remote Setup

 #### Target Application (Your Game)